hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 * `Subscribers.Sink`

 ---
-## Assign
+## Subscribers.Assign

-`Subscribers.Assign` is subscriber capable of assigning a publisher’s output to a property of an object.
+`Subscribers.Assign` is subscriber intended for assigning a publisher’s output to a property of an object.
 Let's see an example of how it's used before we go into how it works.

 ```Swift
 // A ValuePrinter prints its value to the console